reversi-fun/symbolic-spectre-tiles/README.md

     * "The Hat":

-        Refers to the 13-sided polygon that requires its own mirror reflections.
+        Refers to the 13-sided polygon that requires its own mirror reflections.<br>
        Although the shape of ‘The Hat’(13-sided) is similar(14-sided Hat), it is unrelated to this project.

 # Usage